 According to a recent survey of the National Association of Manufacturers [1], this pandemic had nearly shut down the economy for some time, and the business recovery speed is still uncertain for many sectors.
-About 80% of
+About 80% of manufacturers expect that the pandemic will have a negative financial impact on their business.
+Many companies have adopted more conservative financial policies to face this unprecedented adversity.

-Many significant capital intensive energy efficiency and renewable energy projects have been suspended.
+Many significant capital-intensive energy efficiency and renewable energy projects have been suspended.
 In some cases, the funds originally allocated for energy efficiency projects have been redirected to rearrange facilities and purchase PPE to keep workers safe and follow the guidance from the Centers for Disease Control and Prevention (CDC) and local governments.